jpguizelini/manipulating_variables_sol/README.md

 - **armazenarDados(bytes memory _dados):** Armazena um array de bytes (`_dados`) na variável `Meusbytes`, permitindo o armazenamento seguro de dados binários na blockchain.
 - **convertStringBytes(string memory _minhafrase):** Função `pure` que converte uma string em um valor `bytes32`, útil para trabalhar com strings na blockchain.
 - **obterTamanhoDados():** Função `view` que retorna o tamanho do array `Meusbytes`, informando a quantidade de bytes armazenados.

+---

+### Variable Manipulation in Solidity Contract

+This repository contains a smart contract written in Solidity with the aim of studying and understanding variable manipulation in the Solidity language.
+The contract includes examples of global variables, functions to set and modify values, and functions to return results based on operations with these variables.

+### Contract Description

+The `VariableContract` demonstrates the use of different types of variables, such as `uint8`, `int256`, `bool`, `address`, `string`, and `bytes`.
+It includes various functions to manipulate these variables.

+### Objective

+The objective of this contract is to serve as a practical example to understand variable manipulation in Solidity and the creation of functions to work with these variables.

+### Usage

+To use this contract, compile and deploy it on an Ethereum test network using a development environment, I recommend Remix.
+Functions can be called to observe how variables are manipulated and stored.

+### Here are simple explanations of each type of variable, the variables used, and the functions used in the Solidity contract:

+##

+**Variable Types:**

+- **uint8**: Stores 8-bit unsigned integers, ranging from 0 to 2^8 -1 (255).

+- **uint16**: Stores 16-bit unsigned integers, ranging from 0 to 2^16 -1 (65535).

+- **int256**: Stores 256-bit signed integers, ranging from -2^255 to 2^255-1.

+- **uint256**: Stores 256-bit unsigned integers, ranging from 0 to 2^256-1.

+- **bool**: Stores boolean values (`true` or `false`).

+- **address**: Stores Ethereum addresses (160 bits).
+Used to identify accounts or contracts.

+- **string**: Stores a sequence of characters.

+- **bytes**: Stores any type of variable-length binary data.

+**Variables:**

+- **maxPermit:** Sets a maximum limit for allowed values, initially set to 255.
+This variable is declared as public and can be used for demonstration purposes of uint8 variable limits.
+- **testLimit:** Stores an 8-bit integer value for testing purposes.
+This variable can be useful for testing functions or performing simple calculations.
+- **negative:** Stores a negative integer value (-1) that can be used in mathematical operations or as a reference for comparisons.
+- **number:** Stores a 256-bit integer value.
+- **negativeNumber:** Allows us to see that `int` does not store negative numbers.
+- **permission:** A boolean variable that controls the permission to perform certain actions in the contract.
+The initial value is always `false`, indicating that the permission is disabled by default.
+- **registeredAccount:** Stores the Ethereum account address registered in the contract.
+This information can be used to identify the user or associate actions with a specific account.
+- **name:** Stores the name of the user registered in the contract, allowing for a personalized experience.
+- **myBytes:** Byte array to securely and efficiently store binary data on the blockchain.
+This variable can be used to store various types of information, such as images, documents, or other files.

+**Functions:**

+- **insertMaxUint(uint8 _number):** Allows setting a new value for `testLimit`, adjusting a test value in the contract.
+- **insertNumber(uint256 _number):** Sets a new value for the `number` variable, storing a 256-bit integer (which is not possible as it is uint8).
+- **testNegative(int256 _number):** A `view` function that takes a negative integer parameter (`_number`) and returns the subtraction of this value from the constant `negative` value.
+This function can be used to perform mathematical calculations with negative numbers.
+- **changePermission(bool _trueOrFalse):** Allows activating or deactivating the permission (`permission`), controlling access to contract functionalities.
+- **registerAddress(address _address):** Registers a new Ethereum account address in the contract, associating it with the `registeredAccount` variable.
+- **registerMyAddress(string memory _myName):** Registers the sender's transaction address (`msg.sender`) in the `registeredAccount` variable and sets the user's name in the `name` variable.
+This function facilitates user registration in the contract.
+- **storeData(bytes memory _data):** Stores a byte array (`_data`) in the `myBytes` variable, allowing for secure storage of binary data on the blockchain.
+- **convertStringBytes(string memory _myPhrase):** A `pure` function that converts a string into a `bytes32` value, useful for working with strings on the blockchain.
+- **getDataSize():** A `view` function that returns the size of the `myBytes` array, indicating the number of bytes stored.